cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 There probably are.
 But we decided to focus on this because we believe that we understand how to achieve the required result.
 There are probably more problems and questions to be solved (like hunger, wars, ecology, etc).
 We believe that our tool can help to play a role in solving if not all, but some of these.

 ### Aren't there other things out there that solve all of this?
+We believe that there is a lot of awesome, open-source technology on the market that can commit to making a change in the world.
+In fact, most of the technology we use is not something we invented (although the code itself is written from scratch!).
+They are technologies that have existed previously and are awesome at doing what they do.
+Our product is a combination of existing technologies, protocols and our own work that has arisen from this.
+It is specifically targeted at fixing what we think is broken.

 ### What are distributed technologies?
 Distributed technologies are technologies that do not have a central source of power in terms of computing.
 In terms of blockchains (distributed data ledgers), it is primarily referred to databases that are shared across multiple independent sources and have an agreement on the shared information at any point in time in those databases (are in consensus).

+### What is a blockchain
+A blockchain is a distributed ledger into which independent participants write, and read from it information.
+It is protected by the fact that it is distributed across participants computers, which are in agreement one with another at any point of a given time (past or present).
+A blockchain is auditable to anyone and transparent.
+This allows its participants to make sure that there is nothing shady happening in the background.

 ### What is web3?
 Web3 is the next evolutionary step in the development of the web.
 A step that takes away from centralisation of search and social services and away from things that are depended on a single functioning unit (have a central source of authority).
 It is a step that desires to see involved counterparties and applications communicate directly one with another.
 In agreement with each other, whilst also, be motivated for this behaviour.
 And as a result, achieve a safer routing of data and packets (information exchange) on the web.